Green cleaning services offer a unique and healthy solution to address the challenge of superbugs plaguing our lives.

 - Enterococcus Faecium - A vancomycin-resistant (resistant to many forms of antibiotics) bacteria, commonly associated with secondary meningitis and endocarditis infections, and a leading cause of device-associated infections in hospitals.

-- Staphylococcus Aureus – A common methicillin-resistant (narrow spectrum antibiotic), vancomycin-intermediate (typically associated with underlying health issues or previous MRSA infections) and resistant bacteria, and is commonly associated with skin and respiratory infections, sinusitis, and food poisoning.
+- Staphylococcus Aureus - A common methicillin-resistant (narrow spectrum antibiotic), vancomycin-intermediate (typically associated with underlying health issues or previous MRSA infections) and resistant bacteria, and is commonly associated with skin and respiratory diseases, sinusitis, and food poisoning.

-- Helicobacter Pylori – A clarithromycin-resistant (an antibiotic used to treat skin and respiratory infections) bacteria that lives in your stomach and intestines, which can cause ulcers that can eventually lead to stomach cancer.
+- Helicobacter Pylori - A clarithromycin-resistant (an antibiotic used to treat skin and respiratory infections) bacteria that live in your stomach and intestines, which can cause ulcers that can eventually lead to stomach cancer.

 - Campylobacter - A fluoroquinolone-resistant (an antibiotic that has fallen out of favor due to complications and risks) bacteria most commonly found in poultry, and passed to humans after consuming infected chicken, and associated with foodborne illness, recurring diarrhea in children, and can spread to the blood in individuals with AIDS compromised immune systems.